 Based on these results, treating stage two hypertension in low risk patients tends to cause more harm than good.

-According to TheNNT group, none were helped (preventing death, stroke, heart disease, or cardiovascular events) for those who received medication for the treatment of mild hypertension, but 1 in 12 were harmed (medication side effects and stopped the drug).
+According to TheNNT group, none were helped (preventing death, stroke, heart disease, or cardiovascular events) for those who received medication for the treatment of mild hypertension (systolic blood pressure 140-159 or diastolic blood pressure 90-99), but 1 in 12 were harmed (medication side effects and stopped the drug).
 Up to 40% of adults worldwide have hypertension, over half of which is classified as “mild.”

 According to a recent randomized trial that enrolled 1,318 Australians from an online panel, ‘Hypertension’ and ‘high-normal’ labels may cause more harm than good in low-risk patients.
 Advising people that they are hypertensive or high normal when they have low risk of cardiovascular disease potentially may cause harm rather than engage them.